Frequently Asked Questions

 13. Are there awards given for first place?
 Yes, teams in the U-10 and up divisions play for placement during the Fall Season.
 Younger players receive participation awards during the Fall and Spring season.

 14. What is the youngest player allowed?
-To be eligible to play during the Fall/Spring season a player must be 4 years old by August 1.
+To be eligible to play during the Fall/Spring season a player must be 4 years old by January 1, 2020.
+However, we do have a First Kickers program for 2 and 3 year olds.

 15. What if my child becomes injured? – If the injury is soccer related, such as during team practice or on the playing field, it is your duty to inform an official of the league.
 Casts, splints or anything of that nature must be padded with 1/2 inch closed cell foam or some other thick padding.
 An open or bleeding wound will be cause for removal from the playing field by a referee.
 All injuries/bandages must be presented to the referee before playing for final approval.
 The referee is the final authority.